Why video is critical for your early careers programmes?

 Anyone looking for their first proper break in the job market has done their research and will use awareness raising events like National Apprenticeship Week to support their decisions.
 This is your chance to leverage the trust and media attention already built around the event.

-Thousands of apprentices each year follow events like this on social media.
+Thousands of apprentice programmes each year follow events like this on social media.
 And, you should be part of the conversation, showcasing why your company is the best choice to start their career through the voice of an existing graduate.

 Producing and editing a video can be daunting.
 Many HR and recruitment professionals simply don’t have the time to edit hours of footage sent to them by employees.
 And, a good graduate recruitment video can’t be hours long!